 Calculating how much to contribute to your pension and ISA

 The deciding factor is generally when you think you’ll want to be able to use your savings.
 If you know you’ll definitely need the money sooner than you can access your pension, there’s no difficulty in deciding to save in an ISA.
 And conversely, if you know for sure you won’t need it until aged 55+, you can use your pension without worry.

 But of course none of us are able to predict the future with absolute certainty, so it comes down to an assessment of your individual situation, goals, and preferences.

-If you ‘re not sure and don’t have a specific target for either pot, it’s worth taking the time to calculate just how much the pension tax advantages are worth in your specific situation – putting a number on it may help you make a decision.
+For any additional long term savings, it’s worth taking the time to calculate just how much the pension tax advantages are worth in your specific situation – putting a number on it may help you make a decision.

 If you’re still uncertain, it’s important to understand that without the benefit of hindsight you can’t guarantee an ‘optimal’ choice.
 Instead think about whether you would prefer to err on the side of contributing more to your pension (maximising your money’s ability to support you at age 55+, but at the cost of locking funds away inaccessibly should your plans change) or if you would prefer to lean towards your ISAs (keeping money accessible at any age, but potentially having to save for longer to reach the same amount of future income).